UC Santa Barbara Gauchos: Mascot

 The official mascot of the UC Santa Barbara is Olé.
 In September 1934, the student body voted to change the Roadrunners moniker to the Gauchos, which also applied to the athletic teams.
 The mascot, Olé, is the costumed mascot representing the "Gauchos" nickname.

 School colors

 The school colors are "Pacific Blue" (Pantone 286) and "Gaucho Gold" (Pantone 130), with the occasional accent of "Navy Blue" (Pantone 275).
-In 2009, the program underwent a transformation, giving UCSB a new brand and visual identity.
+In 2009, the program transformed, giving UCSB a new brand and visual identity.
 As a result, the UCSB athletic program released new logos, different colors, and a unified theme across all teams.

 Rivalries

 The Blue-Green rivalry

 The main rival of UC Santa Barbara is the Cal Poly Mustangs who compete together in the Blue–Green Rivalry.
 The Blue-Green Rivalry, which started in November 1921 with a football game, was formalized in 2009.
 This new format calculates earned points between UCSB and Cal Poly to determine a winner based on their teams' competitive results against each other.
 Additionally, collegesoccernews.com ranked UC Santa Barbara vs. Cal Poly as the Greatest Rivalry in College Soccer.